Skip to content

 Typical Q-factor: Between 145 mm and 150 mm.

-Why: A narrow Q-factor is often considered more efficient because it allows for a more direct power transfer and promotes a natural pedal motion, which is beneficial for long rides and high speeds.
+Why: A narrow Q-factor is often considered more efficient because it allows for more direct power transfer and promotes a natural pedaling motion, which is beneficial for long rides and high speeds.

 Typical Q-factor: Between 170 mm and 180 mm.

-Why: A wider Q-factor can provide more stability and control over uneven terrain.
-Also, the wider tires and frame often require a wider crank arm spacing.
+Why: A wider Q-factor can offer more stability and control on rough terrain.
+The wider tires and frame also often necessitate a greater distance between the crank arms.

 Touring and travel bikes: